-Churn rate definition refers to someone’s action that leaves a specific group in a particular period of time.
-So, the churn rate is applicable when we talk about human resources or customer who stops subscribing for a service, for example.
+Churn rate definition refers to someone’s action that leaves a specific group in a particular period.
+So, the churn rate is applicable when we talk about human resources or customer who stops subscribing to a service, for example.

 Churn rate definition

-Churn rate measures the proportion of accounts or people who do not renew their subscription.
+The churn rate measures the proportion of accounts or people who do not renew their subscriptions.
 The number is taken every certain range of periods such as monthly, quarterly, or annually.
 So, churn is an important matrix for a service company such as Saas or subscription-based.

 There are two variations of churn rate: voluntary churn and involuntary churn.
-Voluntary churn indicates a proportion of customers who cease their subscription because of their own willingness.
+Voluntary churn indicates a proportion of customers who cease their subscriptions because of their willingness.
 For example, they don’t find the service or product is good enough.

 Meanwhile, involuntary churn represents people who unsubscribe due to uncontrolled circumstances such as relocation.
 Most companies focus their concern on voluntary churn because it directly impacts their business.